Top Recent IPOs: New Investment Opportunities

 Recent IPOs: June

 Agora is a China-based video, voice and live interactive streaming platform.
 The company’s goal is to help developers use real-time engagement to create innovative products, improve user experiences and build applications leading to the future of technology.

 The company filed to go public on the U.S. markets on June 5, 2020.
-Agora is one of the most recent IPOs, pricing on June 25 and trading June 26.
+Pricing took place on June 25, and trading began on June 26.
 The price range was $16 to $18.
-However, shares started trading at $20 a share.
+However, shares started trading at $20.
 Agora raised $350 million for a market cap of nearly $5 billion.

 You can look at Agora’s prospectus here.

 Vroom is an online car resale service.
 Founded in 2013, the company is headquartered in New York City.
 Vroom handles the process between buyer and seller, eliminating the need for a peer-to-peer model like Craigslist.
 The company delivers nationwide and also offers financing through multiple banks.

 In the fiscal year ended December 31, 2019, Vroom reported sales of just under $1.2 billion.
 This is a 39% year-over-year increase from 2018, when sales were $855 million.
 However, gross profit went down from $61 million in 2018 to $58 million in 2019.